sohaibazed/rosa-privatelink-sts-cluster/README.md

 # Using Terraform with ROSA Bring-your-own-VPC

-The use of Terraform to manage the lifecycle of cloud resources is an extremely common pattern, and has led to a number of customer questions around "How can I manage ROSA with Terraform?"

 This repo contains a working example of how to use Terraform to provision a ROSA cluster on a customer-provided VPC using an unsupported TF provider.

 ## Prerequisites